tradewindfx/TradeWindCurrencyMap/README.md

-# Ebury's coverage: Payments and capabilities map
+# TradeWind FX - Payments and Currency Account Coverage

-Small project for displaying a map with the payments and capabilities coverage of [Ebury](https://ebury.com)
+Small project developed by Ebury for displaying a map with the payments and capabilities coverage of TradeWind FX (www.tradewindfx.com)

 See it online: https://ebury.github.io/payments-capabilities-map/